Skip to main content

 Code formatting

-We use Black to format our code.
-Black is an opinionated formatter that follows PEP 8; where Black and PEP 8 do not express a view (for example, on the usage of language features such as metaclasses) we defer to the Google Python style guide.
+We use Ruff to format our code.
+Ruff aims for cross compatibility with the popular opionionated formatter Black.
+Where Ruff and PEP 8 do not express a view (for example, on the usage of language features such as metaclasses) we defer to the Google Python style guide.
 Use these as references unless something is explicitly mentioned here.
 These rules should be followed in conjunction with the advice on consistency on the main programming languages manual page.

 If you want to add a new rule or exception please create a pull request against this repo.